Beniox/XPTZController/README.md

 After powering up the ESP32, it will try to connect to the controller.
 If it is successful, you can start controlling the camera.

+## Testing

+Because I don't have a PTZ camera at home, I created a simple PTZ simulator.
+For development I recommend using https://sourceforge.net/projects/com0com/ to create a virtual serial port pair.
+Then you can use the simulator to test the controller.
+It is a **very** simple Website under `/docs` or https://beniox.github.io/XPTZController .

 ## Libraries

 I used the this library to control the xbox controller.